Search

 2 mins

-Let's explore MIM.
-MIM offers a unique combination of metal strength and durability with the design flexibility of injection molding.
-At OptiMIM, two different types of MIM are available – standard and multi-slide.
+Metal injection molding offers a unique combination of metal strength and durability with the design flexibility of injection molding.
+At OptiMIM, two different types of metal injection molding are available – standard and multi-slide.
 Both offer similar advantages, such as creating complex geometries, combining multiple parts, enhancing features, dramatically reducing cycle times, and obtaining greater precision and consistency.
 More details about each type will be shared in a future blog post.
-For now, let’s discuss the steps in the MIM process.
+For now, let's discuss the steps in the MIM process.

-The MIM process involves four steps: compounding, molding, debinding, and sintering.
+The metal injection molding process involves four steps: compounding, molding, debinding, and sintering.
 These four steps, along with feedstock, will be the focus of the next five parts of this blog series.
 Here is a brief overview of each process.

 Feedstock/Compounding